No767/Rin-Site/README.md

 npm run build
 ```

-As with all React or Vue projects, this site has been bootstrapped with Vite.
-And note that all of the dependencies like TailwindCSS and React are already in the `package.json`.
+This project has been bootstrapped with Vite.